Cagrilintide: Weight Reduction Research From Clinical Trials

 While pramlintide proved the concept could work, showing modest benefits for diabetes control and 3-5 pound weight loss, it had significant limitations:

-- Required three daily injections with meals
+- In laboratory research: Required three daily laboratory delivery method(s) with meals

-- Caused nausea in 30-40% of users
+- In laboratory research: Caused nausea in 30-40% of researcher(s)

-- Complex dosing and high hypoglycemia risk
+- In laboratory research: Complex experimental protocol and high hypoglycemia risk

-- Limited insurance coverage
+- In laboratory research: Limited insurance coverage

 By 2010, pramlintide use had declined significantly due to these practical challenges.